department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 **If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits,** the evidence must show that **at least one of the following is true for you**:

-  - Have corrected vision of 5/200 or less in both eyes, **or**
+  - You have corrected vision of 5/200 or less in both eyes, **or**
-  - Have contraction of the concentric visual field to 5 degrees or less, **or**
+  - You have contraction of the concentric visual field to 5 degrees or less, **or**
-  - Are a patient in a nursing home due to the loss of mental or physical abilities, **or**
+  - You are a patient in a nursing home due to the loss of mental or physical abilities, **or**
-  - Need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
+  - You need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
-  - Are bedridden and have to spend most of the day in bed because of your disability
+  - You are bedridden and have to spend most of the day in bed because of your disability

-To support a claim for increased disability pension benefits based on being housebound, the evidence must show that you:
+To support a claim for increased disability pension benefits based on being housebound, the evidence must show that **at least one of the following is true for you**:

-  - Have a single permanent disability that’s 100% disabling, and you’re confined to your home, **or**
+  - You have a single permanent disability that’s 100% disabling, and you’re confined to your home, **or**
-  - Have a disability (rated 60% or higher) in addition to the disability that qualifies you for a pension
+  - You have a disability (rated 60% or higher) in addition to the disability that qualifies you for a pension

 **If you’re claiming benefits for a disabled child,** the evidence must show that the child, before turning 18 years old, became unable to support themselves due to a mental or physical disability.